< Return to all Tests

 Intro:

-The determination of carotenoids is useful in patients (mainly children) who ingest large quantities of carotenoid rich processed food e.g. carrot puree in baby foods, coloured fruit drinks, and can appear jaundiced due to carotenoid deposition in the skin (carotenoderma).
+The determination of carotenoids may be useful in patients (mainly children) who ingest large quantities of carotenoid rich processed food e.g. carrot puree in baby foods, coloured fruit drinks, and can appear jaundiced due to carotenoid deposition in the skin (carotenoderma).

 It is not possible to become vitamin A toxic from ingesting large doses of carotenes since transformation of carotenes into vitamin A is determined by the existing concentration of vitamin A, with excess carotene being excreted.